dxoverdy/Alpha2MQTT/README.md

     "registerAddress": "0x084F"
 }
 ```
-In raw data, the Alpha documentation suggests byte one is the high byte of the register address, byte two is the low byte of the register address, byte three is the high byte of the value and byte four is the low byte of the value.
+In raw data, the Alpha documentation says byte one is the high byte of the register address, byte two is the low byte of the register address, byte three is the high byte of the value and byte four is the low byte of the value.
 Again, for me, this function does nothing and I only provide the above as guidance as to how it should work.
 Instead, I recommend just using Write Raw Data Register as documented below.